Mary Clark Thompson

-Mary Clark Thompson (1835 – July 28, 1923), born Mary Lee Clark, was a philanthropist and wife of banker Frederick Ferris Thompson.
+Mary Clark Thompson (1835 – July 28, 1923), born Mary Lee Clark, was an American philanthropist and wife of banker Frederick Ferris Thompson.

 Early years

 Mary Lee Clark was born in Naples, New York, in 1835 to Myron Holley Clark (1806–1892) and Zilpha (née Watkins) Clark (1806–1877).
 She moved with her family to Canandaigua, New York, when she was about two years old.

 She attended various schools in Ontario County, including the Ontario Female Seminary.
 Mary's father Myron was elected Governor of New York State in 1855, and the family took up residence in Albany, the state's capital.

 Philanthropy

 Thompson and her husband became generous benefactors to multiple organizations and established themselves as philanthropists.
 Some of the more notable institutions benefited by Thompson endowments and donations include Williams College, Vassar College, and Teacher's College (now Columbia University).
 Thompson was one of the founders of the Metropolitan Museum of Art, and a great benefactor to the Bronx Zoo and Woman's Hospital.

 Her husband died in 1899 at age 62 in New York City, and Mary continued to make Sonnenberg her summer home.
 She continued to give generously to civic, religious, and educational institutions, though her philanthropic work focused principally on the community in which she lived.
 In Canandaigua, she established and built the F.F.
 Thompson Hospital in 1903 and the Woodlawn Cemetery chapel, and a swimming school on the shore of Canandaigua Lake.
 She established a retirement home which she named Clark Manor House after her parents.
 She donated land and money for the city's post office, and contributed heavily to the local Ontario County historical society, the Wood Library, and numerous local churches.

 She had an interest in preserving the history of Native Americans in the New York area, and made multiple contributions to the State Museum in Albany for that purpose.